Vincit/objection-graphql/README.md

 # Getting started

-If you are already using objection.js the example in the [introduction](#introduction) is all you need to get started.
+If you are already using objection.js the example in the [usage](#usage) section is all you need to get started.
 If you are unfamiliar with objection.js you should try our [example project](https://github.com/Vincit/objection.js/tree/master/examples/express-es6).

 # Filters